Baljit Singh Chadha: Security Intelligence Review Committee Tenure

 In 2003 Chadha was appointed by then-prime minister Jean Chrétien for a five-year term position at the Security Intelligence Review Committee, the body that oversees CSIS, Canada's spy agency, in Ottawa and was, as a condition for his participation in the Committee, also appointed to the Queen's Privy Council for Canada.

 He sat on the Security Intelligence Review Committee from 2003 to 2008.

 Baljit S. Chadha was one of the members of the spy agency watchdog on September 18, 2006, the Commission of Inquiry into the Actions of Canadian Officials in Relation to Maher Arar led by Justice Dennis O'Connor released its report.

 The Committee was chaired by Gary Filmon, P.C., O.M., who had been appointed Chair on June 24, 2005.
 The other Members were Raymond Speaker, P.C., O.C., Baljit S. Chadha, P.C., Roy Romanow, P.C., O.C., Q.C. and Aldéa Landry, P.C., C.M., Q.C..

+Personal life

+He is married to Roshi Chadha.
+The couple lives in Montreal.

+She was a member-at-large on McGill University's Board of Governors and also served on the governing body of the Canadian Red Cross.